The Motor Vehicle Registration and Parking Violation office is located at:

 Big Rapids, MI 49307-2128

-You Must Show a Valid operator's license and current state vehicle registration.
+To purchase and obtain a parking permit, you must present a valid operator's license and current state vehicle registration.

 |Fall, Spring, Summer||$100.00|

 |Part Time (per semester, 6 or less credit hours)||$30.00|

 |* Recognizable remnants of old decal must be presented to avoid $100 fee|